UW-GDA/GDA_Wi26_jupyterbook/book/modules/01_Github_Python/01_demo_github.md

 - Make sure you know where to find everything so you can stay on top of your assignments!
 - Log into the class Jupyterhub and start your server (link pinned to the `#general` channel on slack!)
     - If you're not able to log on, please let us know ASAP
+- Make sure to accept the Github classroom starter assignment (link pinned to `#general` on slack)

 ## Jupyterhub overview
 - Basic interface overview